reald/uv-k5-firmware-custom/README.md

 ## Manual for ARDF

-Compile with ENABLE_ARDF and preferable with ENABLE_PREVENT_TX.
+Download precompiled release or compile with ENABLE_ARDF and preferable with ENABLE_PREVENT_TX.
 To get enough free flash space disable some unneeded TX features (e.g. ENABLE_DTMF_CALLING=0).

+### Flashing

+For flashing [k5prog](https://github.com/nica-f/k5prog) can be used:

+1. Backup your device!
+1. Press PTT while turning the radio on.
+Will not work if cable is already plugged.
+White LED must flash.
+1. Connect the programming cable
+1. Run `k5prog -b firmware.bin -F -YYY`

+The `firmware.packed.bin` file can be flashed with the official flash tool.

+### Usage

-Disable squelch first (Menu: Sql = 0), disable dual watch (Menu: RxMode = MAIN ONLY).
+- Disable squelch (Menu: Sql = 0)
+- Disable dual watch (Menu: RxMode = MAIN ONLY).

-The frequencies can be entered by using the number buttons.

-Choose the used modulation of the foxes in menu "Demod" (e.g. AM).
+- Choose the used modulation of the foxes in menu "Demod" (e.g. AM).

-Use a narrow bandwidth mode in menu "BW W/N": "U 1K7" is 1.7 kHz, (this is the smallest possible value; shown as "U-") or "NARROWER" which is 2.5 kHz (shown as "N-" in the status bar).
+- Use a narrow bandwidth mode in menu "BW W/N": "U 1K7" is 1.7 kHz, (this is the smallest possible value; shown as "U-") or "NARROWER" which is 2.5 kHz (shown as "N-" in the status bar).

-Select number of foxes in menu "NumFox" (default = 5, min = 1, max = 9).
+- Select number of foxes in menu "NumFox" (default = 5, min = 1, max = 9).

-Choose duration time of one fox transmission in menu "FoxDur".
+- Choose duration time of one fox transmission in menu "FoxDur".
 Default is 60s.
 Modify with up/down in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
 Confirm with menu button.
-Maximum duration is 999.99s.
+(Maximum duration is 999.99s.)
+- The frequencies can be entered by using the number buttons (top: use for beacon, bottom: for foxes)

 In this firmware ARDF mode is on by default after powering on the device.
-This enables **manual gain control** (use **UP/DOWN key** from 0 ..
-21, default is 17).
+This enables **manual gain control** (use **UP/DOWN key**, index reaches from 0 to 21, default is 17).
 Gain steps should be roughly 5dB but they are completely uncalibrated.
 Expect surprises everywhere.

 ARDF Mode can be disabled/enabled in the menu (ARDF = OFF/ON).

-On the second (lower) VFO the manual gain index is handled for every fox seperately.
+On the second (lower) VFO the **manual gain** index is handled **for every fox seperately**.
 At the beginning of a fox cycle the last gain index for this fox is restored from the last cycle.
-So it is recommended to use the second VFO for foxes and the first (upper) VFO for the destination beacon.
+So it is recommended to use the **second VFO** for **foxes** and the **first** (upper) VFO for the **destination beacon**.
 Here only one gain index value is used independent from any fox cycle times.

 On system boot the device starts with active fox number 1 and full duration time left.
 In menu "ActFox" the active fox can be changed.
 Every modification here will reset the duration timer.
 Use this for synchronization.